Noel Pearson: 2000s

-On 12 August 2000, Pearson delivered the Ben Chifley Memorial Lecture The light on the hill, with an important statement of his transformed views on Indigenous policy.
+On 12 August 2000, Pearson delivered the Ben Chifley Memorial Lecture "The light on the hill", with an important statement of his transformed views on Indigenous policy.
+In it, he criticised approaches to problems which, while claiming to be "progressive", in his opinion merely keep Indigenous people dependent on welfare and out of the "real economy".

-In 2004, he became the Director of the Cape York Institute for Policy and Leadership.
+In the first decade of the 2000s, Pearson began outlining an alternative to traditional left-wing politics that he called radical centrism.
+In 2004, he became the founding director of the Cape York Institute for Policy and Leadership.

+In 2005, Pearson developed his "Cape York Agenda", described as a "radical blueprint for the transformation of Indigenous communities through acceptance of personal and community responsibility".
+He said that he had drawn on the ideas of (Indian economist) Amartya Sen, and was also inspired by his work with local community Elders.

 On 15 December 2006, Pearson publicly criticised the Queensland Director of Public Prosecutions, Leanne Clare, in relation to her decision not to press charges against the police officer involved in the 2004 Palm Island death in custody of Palm Island resident Mulrunji.
-On 26 January 2007, Pearson welcomed the decision to prosecute the officer, after the inquiry by Sir Laurence Street found there was sufficient evidence to press charges.
+On 26 January 2007, he welcomed the decision to prosecute the officer, after the inquiry by Sir Laurence Street found there was sufficient evidence to press charges.
 Pearson also argued, however, that a 20- or 30-year plan was necessary for Palm Island.

 On 11 May 2007, Pearson and Indigenous Affairs Minister Mal Brough launched a new welfare scheme for Pearson's home town of Hope Vale.
-The scheme offers funds for home improvements, and low interest loans for home ownership.
-On 24 May, Pearson published White guilt, victimhood and the quest for a radical centre, a lengthy account of his understanding of the challenges of policy formulation and enactment.

-On 14 June 2007, Pearson launched a report by the Cape York Institute on welfare reform.
+The scheme offered funds for home improvements, and low interest loans for home ownership.
+Pearson's ideas about "passive welfare" encouraged the Coalition government to get rid of the Community Development Employment Projects scheme, or CDEP, from 2007.
+On 14 June 2007, he launched a report by the Cape York Institute on welfare reform.
 The report was welcomed by Indigenous Affairs Minister Mal Brough.

 On 17 September 2007, with Prime Minister Howard facing probable electoral defeat, Noel Pearson sent him a 6,000-word letter, arguing that Howard's best chance at re-election was to make a dramatic gesture in relation to reconciliation with the Aboriginal population.
-Pearson argued that Howard needed to promise a referendum on recognition of the indigenous population, and also that Howard was in a unique position to affect the course of indigenous relations, but only if Howard "bared his soul" to the Australian electorate.
+Her argued that Howard needed to promise a referendum on recognition of the indigenous population, and also that Howard was in a unique position to affect the course of indigenous relations, but only if Howard "bared his soul" to the Australian electorate.
 Howard accepted Pearson's advice, and on 11 October announced plans for a referendum, but was nevertheless comprehensively defeated at the election.

-In November 2014, Pearson received effusive praise for his eulogy for former Prime Minister Gough Whitlam, which was hailed in the Australian media as "one of the best political speeches of our time".